ideascube/preseedcube/README.md

 Some of them might be preseeded as well.
 See `debconf-get-selections`

+## Debian releases

+This repository has been created for Debian 8 Jessie.
+Support for Buster was added later, and is a simple copy of Jessie's.
+The `go` shortcut points at the Buster preseed file.

 ## HOWTO

 This repo should be available over HTTP.
 Sometimes it can be as easy as: